 All systems are compatible with each other.

 The large 11 mm system contains both steel tubes and carbon fiber rods.

-Currently the 4.7mm short threaded Schanz screw is used in cortical bone and the 5.0mm long threaded screw in cancellous bone.
+Currently, the 4.7mm short threaded Schanz screw is used in cortical bone and the 5.0mm long threaded screw in the cancellous bone.
 For hand and wrist application smaller sizes are used.

-Connecting rods are made of stainless steel of carbon fibre.
+Connecting rods are made of stainless steel of carbon fiber.
 The latter are very strong and are also radiolucent which is helpful when assessing bone alignment on x-ray.